 Annual Friends of the Page-Walker History Scholarship

-Applications are now being accepted for the annual Friends of the Page-Walker History Scholarship
+Applications are now being accepted for the 2016 Friends of the Page-Walker History Scholarship

-which is awarded to a high school senior residing in Cary, who exhibits an aptitude and passion for the study of history that could result in a career as a history teacher, museum educator, historian, or historic preservationist.
+, which is a one-time grant awarded to a high school senior residing in Cary who exhibits an aptitude and interest in the study of history and humanities.

 The $750 award is given to a high school senior who is a Cary resident